ku-mo/1866wiki/docs/00-overview/03-faq.md

 ---

 ## **Is this the same as the old NAP 15?**
-No. NAP 9 is smaller, structured, procedural, and functional.
+No. NAP 9 is structured, procedural, and functional.
-NAP 15 was attendance-optional and often inactive.
+NAP 15 was minimal, lacked structure, and was participation-optional.
 NAP 9 requires engagement and has real consequences for silence.

 ---